denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 Once finished (a few minutes), this run produces the following files in this folder `./optanlys/YYMMDD-HHMMSS`:
 * the Excel report workbook: `ACDC2019-Nat-optanalyses-report.xlsx`
-     (1 sheet per available "filter & sort scheme", a "**filter**" in short, i.e. a set of filter and sort parameters : see `acdc-2019-ds-params.filsorReportSchemes` for the actual parameter values, and the [short "how it works" guide](../how-it-works/how-it-works-en.md) for a explanations about these "filters"),
+     (1 sheet per available "filter & sort scheme", a "**filter**" in short, i.e. a set of filter and sort parameters : see `acdc-2019-ds-params.filsorReportSchemes` for the actual parameter values, and the [short "how it works" guide](../how-it-works/how-it-works-en.md) for an explanation about these "filters"),
 * the files of the HTML report for the selected filter `ExAicMQua-r925m8q3d12` (the only one with `r925` contained in its name :-), as a mini web-site:
     - the main page `ACDC2019-Nat-optanalyses-report.ExAicMQua-r925m8q3d12.hml` (with its `report.css` style sheet, and `.svg` icons),
     - inside each selected (by the filter) analysis sub-folder : a second-level page for the relevant analysis, `index.html`, along with the `.png` plots (the same plots as produced by Distance, with some improvements)